 Self-care practices, including RY, can support a generally healthier mindset and may make it more likely that you’ll sleep better, eat better and have more energy for exercise.
 For example, yoga has been shown to serve as a form of mindfulness, which can improve general well-being.

 One study even found evidence that restorative yoga was slightly better than stretching for improving fasting glucose and supporting general metabolic health.
 Another study concluded that “restorative yoga was a feasible and acceptable intervention in overweight adults with metabolic syndrome.”

 Poses to Try

-Postures that are included in a typical restorative yoga sequence include chest openers, twists, hip openers, seated forward folds and gentle backbends.
+Postures that are included in typical restorative yoga classes include chest openers, twists, hip openers, seated forward folds and gentle backbends.

 New to RY and ready to give it a try?
 Here are some basic restorative yoga poses to begin with:

 Suggested props: 1 bolster or 2 folded blankets

 Start by sitting on your heels with your knees bent and mat distance apart.
 Lean forward until your belly comfortably rests between your thighs.

 Place a bolster or folded blanket between your thighs for extra support.
 Try to lay your forehead on the bolster while you extend your arms straight out in front or resting next to your body.

 Relax as much as possible as you breathe.
 Hold for five to 10 minutes.
 (For the best results, stay in each posture below for at least this duration.)